madhavinamballa/de_anza_pythonbootcamp/games/BigQuiz/BigQuiz.md

 ### Quizzing
-All the questions and possible answers are stored in a list.The program uses pop() function to getr the first question and its possible answers from the listand then displays them.The player's score is stored ina variable and increases with each correct answer.
+All the questions and possible answers are stored in a list.The program uses pop() function to getr the first question and its possible answers from the list and then displays them.The player's score is stored ina variable and increases with each correct answer.
 The final score is displayed at the end.